SoftUni-Internal/interactive-content/EN/04-Remote-Databases/01-Remote-Databases.md

 Relational databases maintain data in tables, providing an efficient and flexible way to store and access structured information.

-Tables consist of columns containing one or more data categories, and rows, also known as table records, are a set of data defined by the category.
+The tables consist of columns containing one or more data categories, and rows, also known as table records, are a set of data defined by the category.

-Each table has a **unique** identifier called **primary key**, which identifies the information in the table.
+Each table has a **unique** identifier called a **primary key**, which identifies the information in the table.

-The logical connection between different tables is established with  **foreign keys** -  a field in a table that connects with the **primary key** data of another table.
+The logical connection between different tables is established with  **foreign keys** - a field in a table that connects with the **primary key** of another table.

 **SQL** or **Structured Query Language** is the primary interface used to communicate with Relational Databases.